haquema/makers-javascript-fndamentals/contents/2-discovering-js.md

 getNumberSign('0');
 ```
 3. What is the function returning?
 Is that what you expected?
 Why do you think this happens?
-4. Modify the first `if` condition so it doesn't return `'zero'` when given the string '0'.
+4. Modify the first `if` condition so it doesn't return `'zero'` when given the string '0' (it should return 'invalid number' instead).
 Hint: you might want to use [the strict equality operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality).

 *Note*: in all the following examples, we'll use the strict equality operator `===` (instead of `==`), as it can prevent some bugs, and is viewed as one of the best practices in the JavaScript community.
 In your code, you should ideally use `===` as well when doing comparisons (unless you have a good reason not to!).